 AWS service monitoring is a resource-intensive task.
 Therefore, to monitor more than 2,000 AWS resources, you must install an ActiveGate and configure AWS monitoring.

-Monitor Cloud Foundry
+- Cloud Foundry monitoring classic

 To connect your Cloud Foundry foundations to Dynatrace, you're required to install an ActiveGate instance to complement Cloud Foundry process- and host-level metrics collected by Dynatrace OneAgent with additional metadata and metrics pulled from the Cloud Foundry API.
 This integration allows you to use the Cloud Foundry overview page as well as the automatic detection of your Cloud Foundry organizations in addition to other Cloud Foundry process properties like